 the 9-1-1 grant program will accept applications during the period of June 1 to September 30;

-the 9-1-1 Advisory Council will review all submitted applications and make funding recommendations to the Department by December 31; and
+the 9-1-1 Advisory Council will review all submitted applications and make funding recommendations to the Department during the period of October 1 to December 31;

-the Department will make final grant awards by March 31,
+the Department will make final grant awards and distribute grant contracts for review during the period of January 1 to March 31.and

+The Department will execute grant contracts and release grant funding during the period of April 1 to June 1.

+Grant Award Preference (10-4-306 MCA)

+In awarding grants, preference must be given to applications in the following order of priority:

+(a) requests by private telecommunications providers or by certified local government entities by working with a private telecommunications provider; and

+(b) requests by certified local government entities.

+Nothing prevents a certified local government entity from:

+(a) providing grant money received by the certified local government entity to a private telecommunications provider for 9-1-1 purposes; or

+(b) collaborating with another local government entity on a joint grant application.

 Grant Awards and Funding Levels Will Be Determined by Factors Such As:

+[needs more specificity, prioritization]

 The availability of funding;